DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Collision Integral for Binary and Emissive interactions

 \subsection{Emissive Interactions in DIP Form}

-Under the assumptions that the distribution of the particles takes the form granted by DIP, \cref{eqn: DIP}, the gain array for an emissive interaction $\mathfrak{a}\rightarrow\mathfrak{b}\mathfrak{c}$ can be generated by integrating \cref{eqn: emission gain term} over discrete sub-domains of momentum space:
+Under the assumptions that the distribution of the particles takes the form granted by DIP, \eref{eqn: DIP}, the gain array for an emissive interaction $\mathfrak{a}\rightarrow\mathfrak{b}\mathfrak{c}$ can be generated by integrating \eref{eqn: emission gain term} over discrete sub-domains of momentum space: